 Mole is a debugger visualizer that runs in Visual Studio while you are debugging .NET applications.
 Mole makes debugging easier because it provides a comprehensive view into all of your application’s visual and data objects.

-Mole is only supported on the Professional and Enterprise versions of Visual Studio 2015.
+Mole is supported on the Community, Professional and Enterprise versions of Visual Studio 2015 and 2017.

 I strongly encourage you to view the below training videos, especially “How to Open Mole”.
 If you have never used a Visualizer before or don’t know how Visual Studio launches them, you’ll be frustrated.
 Please watch the videos and have a happy debugging experience with Mole.

 Even the early releases (2007-2008) of Mole had debugger visualizer features that were ground breaking and ahead of their time.

 Back in December 2007 Rock Star Programmer Josh Smith wrote a debugger visualizer called Woodstock.
 There were other developers investigating the visualizer space and posting visualizers on Code Project.
 This sparked my interest so I jumped in and wrote the first version of Mole.
 Josh and I then teamed up with genius, low level .NET superstar, Andrew Smith.
 The three of us worked and released the final public release of Mole.